Assessments and Surveys

 The Assessment Team works with other departments at LWSD in the oversight and delivery of state assessments, surveys and other assessments.
 Information about the assessments and surveys common across the district is provided below.

-- HiCap (Highly Capable) eligibility testing
+- HiCap (Highly Capable) referral process

 - SBA (Smarter Balanced Assessment), ELA and math

 - WCAS (Washington Comprehensive Assessment of Science), science

 - WA-AIM (Washington Access to Instruction and Measurement), ELA, math and science